 Either way, these were pretty good.
 While I’m not much of a yeast bread baker, I found this recipe very streamlined, easy to put together and loved the results.
 The recipe is adapted from a cookbook called A World of Cake.
 If you’re an expert Kolache maker and have any tips to share, I would be very appreciative (as would Todd’s co-workers who get to eat the experiments).

-Here’s the kolache recipe I made a while back.
+Here’s the kolache recipe I made a while back (and have since updated).
 It’s adapted from Texas Monthly where it was featured in the “The Ranch,” November 1998.
 It’s from the Dorothy Bohac, Ph.D, who says “the quality of a kolache is in the texture of the dough.
 The kolache should be soft to the touch and the dough should be elastic.”

 - 1 cup milk warmed – whole is probably a better choice